 Do not attempt to remove a swarm by throwing rocks at it, dousing it with a hose or discharging a firearm.
 These actions are likely to aggravate the bees and encourage them to defend their hive.
 Often bees that clump together on a tree or fence may take off in a couple of days.
 If they have found a home in a tree hollow or wall cavity, then assistance will be required to remove them.

 To report a swarm that has settled in a street tree, a Council-owned building or on a Council Reserve, please contact the City of Unley on 8372 5111.
 An officer will take your report of the whereabouts of the bees.

 All possums in South Australia are protected animals.
 In accordance with the provisions of the National Parks and Wildlife Act 1972, it is an offence to handle or interfere with any native animal without a permit.
 This offence carries a minimum $2,500 fine or an imprisonment term of six months.

-If you require a permit, you may make application to your local ranger from the Department of Environment, Water and Natural Resources (DEWNR) by:
+If you require a permit, you may make application to your local ranger from the Department of Water and Environment (DEW) by:

 It is important to keep in mind that capturing possums can cause harm and distress to the animal if the trap is not managed properly.
 You need to consider how much time the possum will spend in the trap, protection of the possum from any predators while trapped and also protection of the possum from environmental effects such as dehydration.